An impressive period home in a large garden site with the benefit of an adjacent paddock and stables. Recent high specification renovation throughout.

 ACCOMMODATION Having undergone an extensive programme recently the property is offered in excellent order throughout and has been reconfigured to suit the demands of modern family living.
 Despite the extensive modernisation many of the period features are retained such as the ornate cornicing, fireplaces and shutters.
 The open plan kitchen living space benefits from a south and westerly aspect which floods the room with natural light.
 Dark grey kitchen units sit under contrasting granite worktops and a large central island is home to a Belfast sink.
 Two further reception rooms occupy the ground floor with the drawing room having a wonderful aspect over the garden grounds.
 The highlight of the first floor is the outstanding master suite, comprising dressing room with fitted wardrobes and an en-suite shower room.
 A second en-suite room to the front of the property has a walk in wardrobe and similar southerly aspect to a commanding view.
 There are three further bedrooms and a stylish family bathroom completing the first floor accommodation.

-Externally the gardens, which are predominantly south and west facing, comprise a large expanse of lawn and a smaller orchard to the side.
+Externally the gardens and paddock in all around 2.3 acres, which are predominantly south and west facing, comprise a large expanse of lawn and a smaller orchard to the side.
 Sandstone gateposts sit at the roadside and flank a driveway with parking area and a gravelled driveway leads around to the front of the house.
 A rear courtyard is home to a range of outbuildings and stores and also has its own gated access.
 There is also vehicular access to the paddock from a lane leading off the main road.
 The attached barn offers further potential to develop and create additional accommodation if desired.
 This would of course be subject to obtaining the required permission to do so.
 The stables also provide direct access to the paddock.
 In addition there is also consent granted for the construction of three stables and a feed room within the paddock (Carlisle Planning ref 16/0999)